-2. Investment in Actuate Japan
+3. Investment in Actuate Japan

-Noncontrolling (minority) Interest - The minority shareholder of Actuate Japan has a non-expiring option to put its equity interest (non-controlling interest) in Actuate Japan to the Company and the Company has the option to call the non-controlling interest.
-The redeemable non-controlling interest as of June 30, 2009 was approximately 12% of the total equity interest.
-If the non-controlling interest shareholder chose to put these remaining shares to the Company, Actuate would be required to pay approximately \$596,000 to purchase these shares.
-The Company measures and discloses a redeemable non-controlling interest in accordance with the policy discussed above at the calculated redemption value of the put option embedded in the non-controlling interest.
+Non-controlling (minority) Interest-The minority shareholder of Actuate Japan has a non-expiring option to put its equity interest (non-controlling interest) in Actuate Japan to the Company and the Company has the option to call the Non-controlling interest.
+The redeemable non-controlling interest as of June 30, 2010 was approximately 12% of the total equity interest.
+If the non-controlling interest shareholder chose to put these remaining shares to the Company, Actuate would be required to pay approximately \$622,000 to purchase these shares.
+The Company measures and discloses a redeemable non-controlling interest.
+The non-controlling interest.
+The calculated redemption value of the put option embedded in the non-controlling interest.
 The non-controlling shareholder is also a distributor of Actuate products in Japan, although the volume of revenues sold through this distributor has historically been immaterial to Actuate Corporation.
-The Company consolidated 100% of the operating results of Actuate Japan and all investments in the subsidiary are eliminated in consolidation.
-Through June 30, 2009, the operating performance and liquidity requirements of Actuate Japan to add new customers, the future liquidity requirements of Actuate Japan is not expected to be significant in the near future.
+The Company consolidated 100% of the operating results and all investments in the subsidiary are eliminated in consolidation.
+Through June 30, 2010, the operating performance and liquidity requirements of Actuate Japan had not been material to the Company's results of operations or financial condition.
+Although the Company plans to maintain and expand our selling and marketing activities in Japan to add new customers, the future liquidity requirements of Actuate Japan is not expected to be significant in the near future.
 As of the date of this filing, the remaining non-controlling shareholder has not notified the Company of any intent to exercise its put option.

-3. Fair Value Measurements of Financial Assets and Liabilities
+4. Fair Value Measurements of Financial Assets and Liabilities